 A 21-year-old woman is dead after a fatal single-car accident near Lake Elsinore early Sunday, February 8, 2009.

-Tiffany N. Whittemore, of Menifee, apparently lost control of her car while rounding a curve on the Ortega Highway shortly before 4 a.m., Riverside County Sheriff’s officials said.
+The woman, of Menifee, apparently lost control of her car while rounding a curve on Ortega Highway shortly before 4 a.m., Riverside County Sheriff’s officials said.
 As of right now, they are considering the rain as the cause of this fatal car accident.

 Our wrongful death lawyers know that driving a car in bad weather and dangerous curves can lead to a deadly accident like this one here, not to mention cause thousands of dollars in property damage for all the items wrecked when the car gets out of control.